Generating electricity from the sun.

 Selling electricity to the grid

 I care a lot about not messing up the look of the house.
 I want the roof to be completely uniform in appearance.
-That means if using solar on the roof that it has to cover the complete rood including all the way to the edges.
+That means if using solar on the roof that it has to cover the complete roof including all the way to the edges.

 Solar film can be added to standard metal standing seam roofing strips.

-$200 per panel 19' long
+$200 per panel 19' long.